How to Do a Cap Weld on a 6G Pipe Test

 The cap was done from the bottom to top.
 There is not much to the cap except make sure you fuse the edges of the bevel and keep spreading out the weld.
 The pictures below are of the first stringer bead I put in.
 The weld is a little rough because I would sometimes pause or move the electrode slightly back into the weld crater.
 This is solved by only moving forward and side to side.

 The last stringer bead was done once the pipe cooled down enough for me to lean on it.
-On the last stringer bead I made sure I spread the weld over the edge of the bevel and into the second stringer.
+On the last stringer bead I made sure I spread the toe of the weld over the edge of the bevel and into the second stringer.
 Those are the pictures below.